lorenaborges256/202503-portfolio-lws/readme.md

 ## Overview

-This is a portfolio website to show some services provided by the company "Some company name".
+This is a portfolio website to show the services provided by Lorena Web Solutions.
 This is currently under development.
 We will keep on adding new features in the website and readme as we move further.

 Write using instruction for assessment, and show what it will present.